Faith Tours of India

 JEWISH TOURS IN INDIA

-Indian Judasiam stretches back to 75 CE.
+Indian Judaism stretches back to 75 CE.
 The first Jewish communities in India are thought to have been in the south.
-Followers believe in one God who created the world and still influences it.
+Followers believe in one God who created the world and continues to influence it.

 ISLAMIC TOURS IN INDIA